Dirty Politics: Inspector General inquiry into the release of SIS information

 On 1 September, the Inspector-General of Intelligence and Security, Cheryl Gwyn, announced she would conduct an "in-depth and robust inquiry" in response to claims that details of a briefing between the head of the SIS with former Labour leader Phil Goff were given to Cameron Slater.
 Gwyn promised a comprehensive investigation saying: "The scale of the inquiry is significant – it involves access to a variety of IT systems, documents, phone records and so forth.
 I then need to analyse that information, discard what is irrelevant, and then take into account the evidence from those summoned."
 She said the inquiry was in "recognition of public interest" that the SIS may have been used for political purposes.

 The results on the inquiry were released on 25 November 2014 three months later.
 Ms Gwyn found that the SIS gave information to John Key's office from where his deputy chief of staff Phil de Joux passed it on to another John Key employee, Jason Ede.
 Mr Ede contacted Cameron Slater and they then discussed how an Official Information Act request for the information should be worded.
 Slater emailed the request while they were still talking on the phone and also provided Slater with draft blog posts attacking Mr Goff.
 Cameron Slater subsequently used the information to attack former Labour leader, Phil Goff, on his blog.

 Ms Gwyn concluded that former SIS director Warren Tucker provided "incomplete, inaccurate and misleading information" to Cameron Slater and to Prime Minister John Key and failed to take adequate steps to maintain the agency's political neutrality.
 In the process, Ms Gwyn said "the SIS had effectively delivered Mr Slater an exclusive story while denying other media the same information."

 The report went on to say that Warren Tucker "having released inaccurate information that was predictably misinterpreted, the then director of the service had a responsibility to take positive steps to correct the interpretation", but failed to do so.
 Gwyn further said that "These errors resulted in misplaced criticism of the then-Leader of the Opposition, Hon Phil Goff MP".
-Ms Gwyn recommended that current SIS director, Rebecca Kittredge should apologize to Mr Goff on behalf of the SIS.
+Ms Gwyn recommended that current SIS director, Rebecca Kittredge should apologise to Mr Goff on behalf of the SIS.
 After reading the report, Ms Kitteridge went a step further and apologised to the new Labour leader, Andrew Little, and Prime Minister John Key as well.

 In a blog post responding to the release of the inquiry's findings, Hager wrote that:

 He finishes his blog post by noting that many of the other components of Dirty Politics have yet to be investigated fully: